GerritCodeReview/plugins_rate-limiter/src/main/resources/Documentation/config.md

 `timelapseinminutes` defines a period of time in which the limit of uploadpack takes place.
 If it is not configured, a default value of 1 hour is established.

+If `rate-limiter.config` is changed in `All-Projects` then rate limit will reset for users.